NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-basics.md

 We now know:

-* DMD is computing a fourier series approximation for each pixel using a shared set of harmonic frequencies, but individual (per pixel) weightings.
+* DMD is computing a fourier series approximation for each pixel using a shared set of harmonic frequencies, but with individual (per pixel) weightings.

-* Pixel value changes over time in video most closely approximate step or impulse changes and generally do not have meaningful frequency information.
+* Pixel value changes over time in video most closely approximate step or impulse changes and generally do not have meaningful frequency information beyond changing vs. not changing.

-* Now as the camera is moving, all the pixels in the video are subject to random impulse changes.
+* As the camera is moving, all the pixels in the video frame are subject to random impulse changes over time.

-At first glance, there is a hope that some subset of frequencies would correspond to the movement of the scene due to camera motion.
+At first glance, there is a hope that some subset of DMD frequencies/modes would correspond to the movement of the scene due to camera motion.
 We can look at video and observe pixels moving though the scene so intuitively it seems like there must be some useful frequency domain information we could extract from DMD.

 However, pixels or groups of pixel are not actually moving through the scene, this is just an animation illusion created by independently changing the values of individual pixels.
-Our brain connects the dots and does the rest.
+Our eyes/brain connects the dots and does the rest.

-Thus we need to go back to considering the value of each individual pixel over time as approximated by DMD using a shared set of harmonic frequencies.
-In this case, sharing harmonic frequencies means that the fourier approximation is less accurate than if each individual pixel was approximated independently.

 Still, can we look at the modes (the per-pixel weightings for each harmonic frequency) and gain insight into the motion of the scene?
 I